elisabettadecao/elisabettadecao.github.io/research/index.md

 * "The intergenerational impact of gestational exposure to the National Health Service in the UK" with Genevieve Jeffrey and Alistair McGuire.

-* "Metrics for Health Policy" with Joan Costa-i-Font and Ilias Kyriopoulos.

 * "The impact of the family planning program on fertility and mortality" with Nicola Barban and Marco Francesconi.

 * "The impact of direct and indirect exposure to child maltreatment and social care on educational and  labour market outcomes" with Dan Anderberg, Arnaud Chevalier, and Greta Morando

-* "Understanding key barriers to Female Labor Force Participation: Sexual Harassment in the Workplace" with Niaz Asadullah and Elena Pisanelli

 ## Publications